Become a Master of Time Management in 5 Simple Ways

-You can either learn to master time or have time master you.
-The choice is yours.
+You can either learn to master time management or have time master you.

 It just keeps going no matter how much you try to slow it down or halt its ceaseless progression.

-So rather than trying to conquer time, you need to learn how to make it work for you, rather than against you.
+So rather than trying to conquer time, you need to learn how to make it work for you rather than against you.

 Time management is the skill of making time your tool.

-Here, then, are five simple ways you can become a master of time management:
+Here are five simple ways you can become a master of time management:

 1. Conduct an Examination of Your Everyday Life Patterns

 While he may have not been talking about productivity, this lesson can help you become a master of time management.

-If you want to learn where you can save time throughout your day, you have to spend at least some time looking at how you spend your time on a regular basis.
-Spend a few days or a week observing what you do each day and how long it takes.
+If you want to learn where you can save time throughout your day, spend at least some time looking at how you spend your time regularly.

 How much time does it take for you to prepare for work?
-How long is your commute?

-What’s the first thing you do when you arrive at the office and how long does it take?
-How long does each specific task throughout your day take?
+What’s the first thing you do when you arrive at the office, and how long does it take?

-Carry a notebook with you and use the timer on your smart phone or watch to measure how long each specific task takes you as you progress through your typical day.
+Carry a notebook with you and use the timer on your smartphone or watch to measure how long each specific task takes you as you progress through your typical day.

 2. Set Specific Time Limits for Major Tasks

-Any activity or conversation you have that is important to your work should have a time assigned to it.
+Any activity or conversation you have that is important to your work should have time assigned to it.

-This is a particularly useful technique for dealing with other people who are “time bandits”.
-You probably already know who they are in your office.
+This is a useful technique for dealing with other people who are “time bandits.”

-Give these and other people a reasonable amount of time for what they have to say then send them on their way.
+Give these and other people a reasonable amount of time for what they have to say, then send them on their way.

 If you want to be taken seriously, you have to be a serious person.

-3. Build-In “Thinking” Time
+3. Build-In “Thinking” Time to Master Time Management

-During your work day, you probably will spend about half of your time just thinking: Coming up with solutions to problems, developing new ideas that can be applied to current or future situations, weighing the most effective strategies for achieving successful outcomes, and so on.
+During your workday, you probably will spend about half of your time just thinking: Coming up with solutions to problems, developing new ideas that can be applied to current or future situations, weighing the most effective strategies for achieving successful outcomes, and so on.

-The time you spend thinking, doing things, and holding genuinely productive conversations with other people that yield actual results is what being a master of time management is all about.
+The time you spend thinking, doing things, and holding genuinely productive conversations with other people that yield actual results being a master of time management is all about.

 4. Don’t Freak Out When You Go Off Schedule

 Whether you like it or not, you can’t control everything else that is happening in the world.
-You can only respond to it.

-Despite your best intentions, you inevitably are going to be thrown off track by distractions, emergencies, and unexpected events that are a natural part of every work day.
-Don’t let these derail your productivity.
+Despite your best intentions, you inevitably are going to be thrown off track by distractions, emergencies, and unexpected events that are a natural part of every workday.

 If there’s something that needs to be addressed, deal with it.